 Any Labour leadership or deputy leadership candidate who doesn’t grasp that, has lost sight of vital wider motivations – to fight for equality, and to win elections.

 The Board will face some mistrust by targeting Labour specifically, given that its leadership supported the Conservatives at the general election.
-But there are pledges here that no rational argument can be made against implementing on day one in office.
+But there are pledges here that no rational argument can be made against.

 1. Resolve outstanding cases swiftly